 Tripura Forest Environment Improvement and Poverty Alleviation Project In Tripura, a high proportion of local communities rely on forests for livelihood.
 To regenerate degraded forests and improve livelihood opportunities, Government of Tripura's Department of Forest and JICA have partnered in 2007 to initiate the Tripura Forest Environment Improvement and Poverty Alleviation Project.
 The project is being implemented through 463 Joint Forest Management Committees (JFMC) and Eco-Development Committees (ECDs), whose members are drawn from over 36,000 local forest dependent families.
-Under the project, 53,187 hectares have been afforested and 8,523 hectares has been brought under agroforestry.
-Over 2,445 check-dams of different configurations have also been laid for soil and water conservation.
-The check-dams have facilitated creation of 1,326 hectares of water area, which has led also to fishery potential of 1,700,000 kg.
-In addition, plantation of broom-grass, black cardamom and gandhaki have been done.
-In 2014-15, 500,000 kg of broom-grass was harnessed, equivalent to Rs 336 lakhs.
-Skills enhancement has also been provided, in handloom and embroidery related to bamboo, to over 480 local community members.
+Under the project, 61,754 hectares have been afforested and 8,533 hectares has been brought under agroforestry.
+Over 2,504 check-dams of different configurations have also been laid for soil and water conservation.
+The check-dams have facilitated creation of 1,362 hectares of water area, which has led also to fishery potential of 2,631,000 kg.
+In addition, plantation of broom-grass, black cardamom and gandhaki have been undertaken to create a resource base for forest based Income Generating Activities (IGA).
+In 2015-16, 771,000 kg of broom grass was harnessed from the forest by 4,500 forest dependent households and they collectively earned INR 420 lacs from sale of broom grass.
+500 artisans have been intensively trained in handloom, bamboo furniture, basketry and other bamboo products.
+Further incense stick making and broom making are IGA taken up on large scale under the project.
+The project has developed a brand named "craft and more" to market products developed by artisans and other community members.
+13 | AGRICULTURE